parallelworks/parsl_mpi/run_on_cluster/README.md

-This directory contains scripts that can run directly on a cluster.
+The scripts here are for running a simple Parsl workflow that uses Flux to launch an MPI hello world.
+In particular, the scripts here can run directly on a cluster instead of being orchestrated by a workflow launched from the Parallel Works platform.
 The goal is to isolate the MPI part from the other features that are handled by [parsl_utils](https://github.com/parallelworks/parsl_utils).
 In particular, `parsl_utils` provides support for:
 1. Data transfer to remote resources